-Ross Reeves • about 8 years ago
+Ross Reeves • over 8 years ago

 Simple Solutions Work and Cost Less

 I suspect the final solution will probably work about as well as the "Do not call" list, which I think everyone would agree is a failure and waste of money.

 There are also so many loop holes that my phone rings off the hook with legal, but equally irritating calls from politicians, not for profits, businesses that you've done business with in the past, etc., etc.

 I think the concept of a "white list" is unworkable, and would hope the few ideas I've seen regarding one are ignored.